kavurisriharsha/webreg_scraper/docker/README.md

     ```bash
     docker compose up -d
     ```
+    *This is also the command you will use to start the scraper in the future, so remember it.*
 > [!NOTE]
 > The first time you run this command, it will take a while to build the Docker
 > images for the scraper and the webregautoin service, so be patient.
 Subsequent runs will be much faster.